DVPE-cloud/dvpe-helm/charts/dvpe-deployment-gloo/README.md

   ```
   If you like to use a different name, please adjust the name of the secret in your `values.yaml`

-* a K8S secret with name `webeam-oidc` exists in the same namespace in which your service is going to be deployed.
+* (_deprecated - since version #1.2.3 this can be set up by the template via an [`ExternalSecret`](https://github.com/external-secrets/kubernetes-external-secrets) - see below_) a K8S secret with name `webeam-oidc` exists in the same namespace in which your service is going to be deployed.
 This secret needs to contain the client_secret information as base64 encoded string.
 Gloo expects a trailing newline at the secret string.
 You can encode your secret with the following command: